 The last couple years have seen a record number of hacks, which have resulted in record payouts for insurers.
 Naturally, insurers react by raising the premiums for their customers.

 Cyber liability insurance can be overwhelming.

-For companies who don't live and breathe IT, understanding the details of cyber liability insurance policies can seem a scary and unforgiving frontier.
+For companies who don't live and breathe managed IT, understanding the details of cyber liability insurance policies can seem a scary and unforgiving frontier.

 In addition to increasing premiums, insurers are increasing their standards for cyber liability insurance coverage.
 In decades past, a company may have been able to get coverage by implementing security protocols as simple as multi-factor authentication (MFA).
 However, as the number of attacks have grown, so too have the standards that insurance providers require their customers to follow to qualify for coverage.

 Insured companies may be unfamiliar with the requirements and therefore unable to say what standards they are or are not following.

 Some companies may choose to guess or fib about their security measures on their applications.
 But we do not recommend this strategy.
 While insurers used to ask only a handful of questions and take applicants at their word, many insurers now use investigative tools and methods to verify their customers' answers.
 And as is the case with most other types of insurance, a wrong answer can lead to a lack or drop of cyber liability insurance coverage.